a1i3nj03/a1_min3r/README.md

 A part of the recent algos were originally written by [djm34](https://github.com/djm34) and [alexis78](https://github.com/alexis78)

-This variant was tested and built on Linux (ubuntu server 14.04, 16.04, Fedora 22 to 25) It is also built for Windows 7 to 10 with VStudio 2013, to stay compatible with Windows 7 and Vista.
+This variant may be built on Linux someday (ubuntu server 14.04, 16.04, Fedora 22 to 25) It is built for Windows 7 to 10 with VStudio 2013, to stay compatible with Windows 7 and Vista.

-Note that the x86 releases are generally faster than x64 ones on Windows, but that tend to change with the recent drivers.
+Note that the x86 releases are generally NOT faster than x64 ones on Windows, that tends to change with the recent drivers.

 The recommended CUDA Toolkit version was the [6.5.19](http://developer.download.nvidia.com/compute/cuda/6_5/rel/installers/cuda_6.5.19_windows_general_64.exe), but some light algos could be faster with the version 7.5 and 8.0 (like lbry, decred and skein).
+CUDA 9.0 was used, but 9.1 should be even better.

 About source code dependencies
 ------------------------------